• Gluten-Free Recipes

 Here's what you'll need to make this citrusy cake.
 The full ingredient amounts and instructions are in the recipe card below.

-• Yogurt - Use whole milk, plain yogurt
+• Yogurt - Use whole milk, plain yogurt.

-• Sugar - You can reduce the sugar slightly to ¾ cup if you wish
+• Sugar - You can reduce the sugar slightly to ¾ cup if you wish.

-• Baking powder - For lightness and lift
+• Baking powder

 • Lemon zest - You'll rub the lemon zest into the sugar to release its oils to flavor the cake